-- (a) These companies were collectively known as Sino Harbour Property Group.
-On 22 July 2011, the Group completed the spin-off of its residential and commercial property development business in the cities located in the Jiangxi Province into a separate company, Sino Harbour Property, whose shares were listed on the Main Board of The Stock Exchange of Hong Kong Limited.
-Following the spin-off, the Group's shareholding in Sino Harbour Property decreased from 100% to 75%. - (b) During the year ended 31 March 2014, the Group had entered into an agreement to acquire an additional 34% equity interest in the Group's associated company, Huzhou Delong (the "Acquisition") for a cash consideration of RMB6.80 million and the Group had undertaken and repaid the amounts owing by Huzhou Delong of RMB30.27 million to the seller.
-Accordingly, the total consideration was RMB37.07 million.
-After the Acquisition, the Group's equity interest in the capital of Huzhou Delong had increased from 30% to 64%.
-Accordingly, Huzhou Delong has become a subsidiary of the Group (note 38). - (c) On 19 June 2014, the 75% equity interests in Nanchang Liyang held by the Group were transferred to Nanchang Gangrui Trading Company Limited (南昌港潤貿易有限公司"Nanchang Gangrui"), which held the interest on behalf of the Group under a trust agreement dated 19 June 2014.
+- (a) These companies were collectively known as Sino Harbour Holdings Group.
+On 22 July 2011, the Group completed the spin-off of its residential and commercial property development business in the cities located in the Jiangxi Province into a separate company, Sino Harbour Holdings, whose shares were listed on the Main Board of The Stock Exchange of Hong Kong Limited ("HK Stock Exchange").
+Following the spin-off, the Group's shareholding in Sino Harbour Holdings Group decreased from 100% to 75%. - On 19 October 2015, Sino Harbour Holdings completed a placement of new shares to the public (the "Sino Harbour Placement"), under which the Group's shareholding in Sino Harbour Holdings Group decreased from 75% to 73.05%. - (b) On 19 June 2014, the 75% equity interests in Nanchang Liyang held by the Group were transferred to Nanchang Gangrui Trading Company Limited (南昌港潤貿易有限公司 "Nanchang Gangrui"), which held the interest on behalf of the Group under a trust agreement dated 19 June 2014.
 Nanchang Gangrui is wholly owned by the spouse of Mr. Wong Lui, a director of the Group's subsidiary.
-In the opinion of the independent PRC legal advisor of the Group, the trust agreement is legal and complies with PRC laws and regulations. - (d) The company is 55% held by Sino Harbour Property Group. - (e) The company is 51% held by Sino Harbour Property Group.
+In the opinion of the independent PRC legal advisor of the Group, the trust agreement is legal and complies with PRC laws and regulations. - (c) Nanchang Dingxun is 55% held by Sino Harbour Holdings Group.
+Following the Sino Harbour Placement, the Group's indirect shareholding in Nanchang Dingxun decreased from 41.25% to 40.18%. - (d) Leping City is 51% held by Sino Harbour Holdings Group.
+Following the Sino Harbour Placement, the Group's indirect shareholding in Leping City decreased from 38.25% to 37.26%. - (e) These companies were newly incorporated during the year ended 31 March 2016.

-(f) Set out below are the summarised financial information for Sino Harbour Property Group, a subsidiary that has non-controlling interests which is material to the Group, before any elimination.
+(f) Set out below are the summarised financial information for Sino Harbour Holdings Group, a subsidiary that has non-controlling interests which is material to the Group, before any elimination.